chegechris/familytree/README.md

-I step into logic programming using prolog to query relationships in a family tree of 5 generations
+A step into logic programming using prolog to query relationships in a family tree of 5 generations